Introduction

 As care delivery continues to shift from centralized hospitals to home-based and community-integrated models, the complexity of managing service contracts has reached a critical inflection point.
 A provider managing 2,000 mobile clinicians may need to coordinate tens of thousands of visits per week, each bound by different SLA constraints, certification requirements, and patient acuity levels.

 Manual scheduling and legacy systems are no longer sufficient to manage this web of variables.
 When SLAs are missed, the consequences are immediate: reimbursement loss, contractual penalties, and reputational damage.
-When consistently met or exceeded, they become a strategic differentiator — improving margin, enabling growth, and strengthening payer relationships.
+When consistently met or exceeded, they become a strategic differentiator, improving margin, enabling growth, and strengthening payer relationships.
+This guide explores how modern healthcare organizations are making that transition.

 1. The Anatomy of High-Stakes Healthcare SLAs